 Still with me?

 Like we did with the first qualifying round, we’ll break the second qualifying round into three parts.
-The club listed first plays host to the first leg.
+(Click here for Part 2 and Part 3) The club listed first plays host to the first leg.
 This is also the first round where the “famous” clubs starts showing up – even in Europa League – so there will definitely be some noteworthy clubs on the list.

 Again, you can check here to see how all the new clubs qualified for Europa League.
 And away we go…

 There is one fewer loser coming over from the first qualifying round of Champions League because Chelsea’s Champions League victory vacated a group stage berth since they had already qualified based on league position (3rd in the English Premier League).

 Sarajevo lost to Celtic in the Champions League first qualifying round, and through the luck of the draw, they get to advance directly through to the third qualifying round of Europa League.
 They will face the loser of BATE Borisov and Rosenborg from the Champions League second qualifying round.
 By reaching the third qualifying round, Sarajevo has their best performance in Europa League since they reached the playoff round in 2014-15, and they are now two matches away from matching that.
 They have never played in the group stage.

 Tre Penne was the first club to join Europa League from Champions League qualifying when it lost 1-0 to FC Santa Coloma in the preliminary round.
 It comes to Europa League hoping to extend its European stay, and will get two matches in its attempt to do so.
 During its last visit to Europa League (2017-18), it lost to FK Rabotnički 7-0 on aggregate – including 6-0 at home.